Xunhao/University-Graduates-Employment-Survey/README.md

 For users that are interested in the employment and salary trends of other degrees such as Engineering or Arts, the code is largely reproducible.
 As I have only ensure the same naming convention for Accoutancy and Business degrees, additional work needs to be done to ensure the naming of the degree of your interest is consistent as well.
 Once that is done, the function needs to be edited to suit your specific needs.

 ## Personal note
 As you can see from my work, I am certainly still a beginner.
 While this project is fairly simple, it serves as a good opportunity to refine my Python skills and learning git.
-I hope to gradually improve my skills as time goes on and as much as possible, I will be showing my progress here on Github
+I hope to gradually improve my skills as time goes on and as much as possible, I will be showing my progress here on Github.